TechRisersWomenGroupCodingSessions/loc-digital-garden/README.md

 ## About

 This project is set up using [nuxt 3](https://v3.nuxtjs.org).

+A ‘digital garden’ is a catalogue of exploratory ideas which will be refined and grow overtime.
+We're building one for the LoC community to share things we learn.
 Find out more about the ambitions for this project [here](https://ladiesofcodegroupsessions.github.io/).

 ## Setup